ldtteam/MinecoloniesWiki/source/buildings/bakery.md

     <br>
     <p>The seventh tab of the GUI is <strong>Settings</strong>.</p>
     <ul>
       <li><strong>Recipe Mode:</strong> This is unlocked by researching Warehouse Master in the [University](../../source/buildings/university).
-This allows you to change the order the hut chooses when it knows more than one recipe for an item.
+This allows you to change the priority of recipes the hut chooses when it knows more than one recipe for an item.
         <ul>
           <li><strong>Priority:</strong>  This is the default setting.
 The hut will try to use the recipe that is higher up in their recipe list first.</li>
           <li><strong>Warehouse Stock:</strong> The hut will look in the warehouse first to see what resource you have more of before deciding what recipe it will use.</li>
         </ul>
      </li>
     </ul>
-    <p>For example: the sawmill has two recipes to make chests, one using 8 oak planks, and one using 8 spruce planks.
-If the oak planks to chest recipe is higher on the list, the carpenter would always use oak planks to make it (even when there is hardly any oak left).
-The warehouse stock option could let them select spruce planks, when there is much more spruce planks in the warehouse than oak planks.</p>
+    <p>For example: the sawmill has two recipes to make chests: one using 8 oak planks, and one using 8 spruce planks.
+In "Priority" mode, if the oak planks recipe is higher on the list, the carpenter would always use oak planks to make chests (even if there are none left).
+In "Warehouse Stock" mode, the carpenter would check to see that there are more spruce planks than oak planks in the warehouse before deciding to use spruce planks to make chests.</p>
   </div>
 </div>